Anita Traversi: Early career

 Born in Giubiasco, Traversi was encouraged by her father, a musician, and started singing with an orchestra in the mid-1950s, including with the orchestra of the Italian language Swiss radio channel.
 In 1956, she took part in the Swiss selection for the first Eurovision Song Contest, but "Bandanelle Ticinese" was not chosen.
-That year she was part of the Quintetta Radiosa the backingvocals for Eurovision winner Lys Assia.
+The same year she was a member of the Quintetta Radiosa, who sung the backing vocals for both of Lys Assia's entries, including the winner "Refrain".
 In 1959, Traversi obtained a recording contract in Italy, and went on to record a number of songs with Adriano Celentano, including the top 10 hit "Piccola".
 Anita Traversi represented Switzerland at several Song Festivals in the world with great success, as the Sopot International Song Festival (Poland), Rio de Janeiro (Brazil), "Golden Orpheus" (Bulgaria).
 She appeared to the Song Festival in Sopot twice, first in 1962 with a song "Una certa sera" (A.Scotti) and with a Polish song "Jesienna rozłąka" ("Dis-moi, dis-moi") (Gert-Brok).
 She was awarded with the First Prize for best performance.
 In 1968, she was in Sopot for the second time singing for Switzerland.
 In "Polish Day" she performed a Polish song "Odra rzeka" ("Odra") (Pałasz-Fiszer) and this time she was placed second after Annarita Spinaci (Italy).
 During the festival she performed a fantastic song "Balalaika" which was one of the favourites of that festival.
 In 1970 she was one of the big stars at "Golden Orpheus" in Bulgaria with a great performance of the Bulgarian song "Edna bylgarska roza" ("One Bulgarian rose").
 And in Rio de Janeiro she was among the rewarded singers too.

 Eurovision Song Contest

 In 1960, Traversi's second attempt at Eurovision was successful when her song "Cielo e terra" ("Heaven and Earth") was chosen as the Swiss entry for the fifth Eurovision Song Contest, which took place in London on 29 March.
 A dramatic orchestral ballad, very typical of early Eurovision, "Cielo e terra" finished in eighth place of 13 entries.

 Traversi tried again to represent Switzerland in Eurovision in 1961 ("Finalmente") and 1963 (with three songs, including her first attempt in the German language), but did not make it in either year.
 She finally got her second chance in 1964, with "I miei pensieri" ("My Thoughts") being selected to go forward to the ninth Eurovision, held on 21 March in Copenhagen.
-However, this rather plain ballad did not find favour, being one of four songs to finish at the bottom of the scoreboard, having failed to score.
+However, this ballad did not find favour, being one of four songs to finish tied last at the bottom of the scoreboard, having failed to receive points.